The story I am passing along to you was wirtten by Bob Buck to his Branch Managers

 We

-again for the visit and for the opportunity to get off his feet for a few minutes.
-He then said, "Let's get some
+for the visit and for the opportunity to get off his feet for a few minutes.
+He then said, "Let's get some pictures."

-pictures."
-The doors flew open, Secret Service and face the White House photographer came in, and suddenly he was the
+The doors flew open, Secret Service and face the White House photographer came in, and suddenly he was the President again.

-President again.
 We posed for individual pictures as he gave each of us one of his coins, and then he posed for family pictures.
+A few more

-A few more thank yous, a few more hugs, and he was gone.
-The remarkable thing about the whole event was
+thank yous, a few more hugs, and he was gone.
+The remarkable thing about the whole event was that he didn't

-that he didn't have to see us at all.
-If he wanted to do more he could've just given a quick handshake and said, "Thanks
+have to see us at all.
+If he wanted to do more he could've just given a quick handshake and said, "Thanks for your sacrifice."

 .